 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Samples were selected for analysis based on visual logs of manganese content.
-Manganese enriched layers were visually subsampled for assay.
+The geology of the manganese mineralisation at Butcherbird comprises interlayered bands of manganese and non manganese clay and shale.
+Manganese enriched layers are easily identified visually allowing the manganese to be selectively sampled which emulates the outcome of processing the material through a beneficiation plant and therefore provides an indicative concentrate grade that can be achived.
+The manganese bands were visually subsampled for assay with the results reported herein.
 Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
 HQ triple tube diamond drilling.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
 Core recoveries were calculated and recorded using industry standard techniques.
 Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
 The total length and percentage of the relevant intersections logged.
 All samples have been logged to a level of detail to support the interpretation of potentially economic manganese plant feed and to justify resource domaining.
 Qualitative: Lithology, alteration, mineralisation.
 The entire length of the hole is geologically logged.
 Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
 The core has not been cut.
 Samples were taken from separate layers downhole to emulate the outcome of the proposed beneficiation process.
+QAQC is limited to the internal lab procedures.
+Duplicates are not appropriate for this sampling programme.
+The samples are believed to be representative for the purposes for which they were collected.